-According to CIDB (2014), IBS is defined as a construction technique in which components are manufactured in a controlled environment (on or offsite), transported, positioned and assembled into a structure with minimal additional site work.
-Various previous researches done by (Construction Research Institute of Malaysia (CREAM) 2011), (Sarja 1998), (Gibb 2001), (The UK government Department of Trade and Industry (DTI) 2004), (Nawi et al. 2011), ( Kamar et.al, 2009), (CIDB), 2015a), (Mohammad 2013), (Shukor et al. 2011), (Musa et al. 2015), (Halil 2015) and (Kamaruddin et al. 2013) have proved that using IBS it able to offer huge benefits in terms of cost and time certainty, attaining better construction quality and productivity.
-Although IBS has been introduced for over 40 years in Malaysia, with welldocumented benefits and strong support from the government, the pace of implementation and usage of IBS is still slow and below the government's target as reported by CIDB (2015a) and Nawi et al., (2011).
-This was agreed by Abd Jalil et al., (2016) reported that the adoption of IBS has been recognized but the progress of adaptation has been very low and slow.
-Previous research was done by Mohamad Kamar et al., (2009) concluded that since there is no specific procurement method for IBS projects, many problems on the project delivery system have arisen thus becoming barriers for IBS adoption.
+According to CIDB (2014), IBS is defined as a construction technique in which components are manufactured in a controlled environment (on or offsite), transported, positioned, and assembled into a structure with minimal additional site work.
+Various previous researches done (Construction Research Institute of Malaysia [CREAM], 2011; Saria, 1998; Gibb, 2001; The UK Government Department of Trade and Industry [DTI], 2004; Nawi et al., 2011; Mohamad Kamar et al., 2009; CIDB, 2015a; Mohammad, 2013; Abd Shukor, Mohammad and Mahbub, 2011; Musa et al., 2015; Muhamad Halil et al., 2015; Kamaruddin, Mohammad and Mahbub, 2013) have proved that using IBS offer huge benefits in terms of cost and time certainty, attaining better construction quality and productivity.
+Although IBS has been introduced for over 40 years in Malaysia, with well-documented benefits and strong support from the government, the pace of implementation and usage of IBS is still slow and below the government's target as reported by CIDB (2015a) and Nawi et al. (2011).
+This was agreed by Abd Jalil et al. (2016) who reported that the adoption of IBS has been recognised but the progress of adaptation has been very low and slow.
+Previous research was done by Mohamad Kamar, Alshawi and Abd Hamid (2009) concluded that since there is no specific procurement method for IBS projects, many problems on the project delivery system have arisen thus becoming barriers for IBS adoption.
 Industry players do not have any reference or guidelines for IBS construction approach.
-This was agreed by Abd Jalil et al., (2016) stated that the reference and guideline they have are only related to product based information.
+This was agreed by Abd Jalil et al. (2016) who stated that the reference and guideline they have are only related to product based information.
 This scenario will lead to confusion and dispute during the construction period.
-According to Chung & Kadir (2007), stressed that IBS players need to refine and adapt the existing contract and procurement options chosen, to suit the new IBS construction approach adopted in the projects.
-While Abd Hamid et al., (2011) highlighted that performance of the project may be badly affected if the client chooses unsuitable procurement methods.
+According to Chung and Kadir (2007), stressed that IBS players need to refine and adapt the existing contract and procurement options chosen, to suit the new IBS construction approach adopted in the projects.
+While Abd Hamid et al. (2011) highlighted that performance of the project may be badly affected if the client chooses unsuitable procurement methods.

-According to Mohd Fateh et al., (2016) and Mohamad Kamar et al., (2009) stated that the construction players are still facing some issues and challenges in contractual aspects when adopting IBS, thus it contributes to the low adoption of IBS in Malaysia.
-Based on the preliminary study being done by Mohd Fateh et al., (2016) stated that all respondents agreed that it is a necessity to enhance the existing Malaysia's standard form of contract to suit IBS construction approach.
+According to Mohd Fateh, Mohammad and Abd Shukor (2016) and Mohamad Kamar, Alshawi and Abd Hamid (2009) stated that the construction players are still facing some issues and challenges in contractual aspects when adopting IBS, thus it contributes to the low adoption of IBS in Malaysia.
+Based on the preliminary study being done by Mohd Fateh, Mohammad and Abd Shukor (2016) stated that all respondents agreed that it is a necessity to enhance the existing Malaysia's standard form of contract to suit IBS construction approach.
 Therefore, this research is to enhance the existing provision in Malaysia's standard form of contract to suit IBS construction approach, hence propel the acceleration adoption of IBS construction approach parallel with the CITP's vision.